Learn how to provision new tenants and register them in the catalog

 - $catalogServerFullyQualifiedName is constructed by using the standard stem plus your user name: catalog-<user>.database.windows .net.

 - $catalogDatabaseName is retrieved from the config: tenantcatalog.

 - $shardMapManager object is initialized from the catalog database.

 - $shardMap object is initialized from the tenantcatalog shard map in the catalog database.
-A catalog object is composed and returned, and used in the higher-level script.
+A catalog object is composed and returned.
+It's used in the higher-level script.

-- Check if the tenant key already exists.
-The catalog is checked to ensure the key is available.
+Check if the tenant key already exists.
+The catalog is checked to make sure the key is available.

 The tenant database is provisioned with New-TenantDatabase.
-Use F11 to step in and see how the database is provisioned using an Azure Resource Manager template.
+Use F11 to step into how the database is provisioned by using an Azure Resource Manager template.

 The Resource Manager template is in the …\Learning Modules\Common\ folder: tenantdatabasecopytemplate.json

-The tenant database is registered in the catalog with Add-TenantDatabaseToCatalog using the tenant key.
+The tenant database is registered in the catalog.
+It's registered with Add-TenantDatabaseToCatalog by using the tenant key.
 Use F11 to step into the details: